Town Resources

 Cornerstone Counseling Center

-Cornerstone Counseling Center offers psychotherapeutic services to individuals, couples and families presenting with a wide variety of needs.
+Cornerstone Counseling Center offers in person and telehealth psychotherapeutic services to kids, adolescents, adults, couples and families presenting with a wide variety of needs.
+Medical management is available.

 Plantsville, CT 06479